 Silver Spring, MD 20993-0002

-FDA's goal is to make a decision on recognition (complete or partial) or non-recognition no later than 60 calendar days from the date the request was received.
+A decision by the FDA to recognize (complete or partial) or not recognize a consensus standard should follow within 60 calendar days from the date the request was received.
 When such a decision is made, the Agency will issue the decision letter to the submitter by mail using the mailing address provided or electronically using the email address provided.
-We will announce the decision to recognize the standard (completely or partially) with a subsequent notice in the Federal Register.
+We intend to update the Recognized Consensus Standards Database with our determination and the rationale supporting the decision for complete or partial recognition.
+For each recognized standard, we will include a Supplemental Information Sheet (SIS).
+If applicable, the SIS will identify whether a transition period exists for a revised or superseded standard.
+The standard may, upon its inclusion in the database, be used in declarations of conformity in medical device submissions.
+We will announce the decision to recognize the standard (completely or partially) in the next notice in the Federal Register.

 What is a FDA Non-Recognized Standard?